What Is Kaycie's Net Income

 For businesses, net income is used in various financial ratios, such as the profit margin (net income divided by revenue), which indicates how much profit is made per dollar of sales.
 A higher net income relative to revenue suggests better cost management and pricing strategies.

 One common misunderstanding is confusing gross income with net income.
-Gross income is the total amount earned before any deductions, while net income is what remains after all expenses are subtracted.
+And gross income is the total amount earned before any deductions, while net income is what remains after all expenses are subtracted.
 Another mistake is overlooking non-cash expenses like depreciation, which can significantly impact net income even though they don't involve actual cash outflow.

 Q: Can a company have a high revenue but low net income?
 A: Absolutely.
 High revenue doesn't guarantee high net income if expenses, taxes, or other costs are also high.